markjcarew0/WpfCeoSeo/ReadMe.md

 Right mouse click and selecting **Publish** on the project WpfCeoSeo creates a **single** .EXE **x64 file** in the relative folder location of **\bin\Release\netcoreapp3.1\win-x64\publish**  named **WpfCeoSeo.exe**.
-Unfortunately its size is 163 Meg and a note of caution is that you should not select the trim option as a publish parameter as it is still experimental and creates a much smaller .exe file that does not execute successfully.
+Its size is 163 Meg - a note of caution is that you should not select the trim option as a publish parameter to produce a smaller .exe file.
+The trim option is still experimental producing a smaller .exe file that does not, as yet, execute successfully.
-Zipping ths resulting single .exe file reduces its size to 66 Meg.
+Zipping ths resulting single .exe file produces an artifact of approx 66 Meg.

 ###### Source control
 The program solution and project files and all other artifacts are stored in a GitHub repository.